stevenwchien/csml-iw-rrp/README.md

 ## Data

 This project makes use of datasets that are derived from the Yelp Open Dataset.
 Information about the Yelp Open Dataset can be found at: https://www.yelp.com/dataset.

 Because the dataset is extremely large, we decide to create our own smaller datasets, which we describe below.

-yelp_reviews_test1000.json

-yelp_reviews_test10000.json
+###yelp_reviews_test1000.json

+This file has 1000 reviews, with an equal distribution of star ratings.
+There are 200 of each star rating.

+###yelp_reviews_test10000.json

+This file has 10000 reviews.
+There are 2000 of each star rating.

 ## Logging

+Running train_model.py and test_model.py will print to both stdout and to a log file.
+The file name will indicate whether the run is for training the model or testing the model.
+The information in the training file will include elapsed run time, hyperparameters, and validation loss and accuracy.

+The testing file will include elapsed time and various measures of accuracy, including just a straight up accuracy, mean average distance, and confusion matrix.

 ## Training